Discover the Beauty of The French Broad River

 - The French Broad is one of the oldest rivers in the world, dating anywhere from 260-325 million years old.

-- The entire watershed consists of over 4,000 miles of streams and rivers that feed into the French Broad River.
+- Over 4,000 miles of streams and rivers feed into the French Broad River.

 - The French Broad River itself is roughly 219 miles long, before it flows into the Holston River in TN.